Baal Shem Tov, or Besht — the founder of Chasidism —

-O God, who makes, forms, creates, and emanates the highest worlds!
-You made the trees and grasses grow from the ground in the shape and pattern of these highest worlds.
-And this full moon is the beginning of Your work to renew and ripen the fruit trees, to bring forth the fruit of 'the Tree of Life in the midst of the garden'.
-May it be Your will that our eating and blessing and meditating on these fruits will strengthen the flow of love and blessing over the trees, to make them grow and bloom, for good life, for blessing and for peace.
-May all Creation return to its original strength and may we see the rainbow rejoicing in its colors.
-And may all the sparks of divine energy, whether scattered by our hands, or by the hands of our ancestors, or by the sin of the first human against the fruit of the tree, be returned and included in the majestic might of the Tree of Life.
+O God, who makes, forms, creates, and emanates the spiritual worlds!
+You made trees and plants grow from the ground in their shape and pattern above, so that this Creation may be “joined together as one,” to become a holy mishkan-sanctuary.
+And this full moon is the beginning of Your work to renew and ripen the fruit trees, for so will be filled the days of ripening the fruit of the supernal tree, “the Tree of Life in the midst of the garden.”
+May it be Your will that our eating and blessing of these fruits now, and our meditating over their roots above, will arouse their spiritual sap and make the flow of love and blessing and pure gift flow upon the trees, to make them grow and bloom, for good and for blessing, for good life and for peace.
+May the whole of Creation return now to its original strength, and may the rainbow appear rejoicing and glorified in its colors.
+And may all the sparks of Divinity, scattered by our hands, or by the hands of our ancestors, or by the injury the first human committed against the fruit of the Tree, return to be included in the majestic might of the Tree of Life!

 I want to emphasize one part of this prayer:

-May all Creation return to its original strength...
-And may all the sparks of divine energy, whether scattered by our hands, or by the hands of our ancestors, or by the sin of the first human against the fruit of the tree, be returned and included in the majestic might of the Tree of Life.
+May the whole of Creation return now to its original strength...
+And may all the sparks of Divinity, scattered by our hands, or by the hands of our ancestors, or by the injury the first human committed against the fruit of the Tree, return to be included in the majestic might of the Tree of Life!

 It's great to have fun and juicy Tu Bish'vat seders, but it's a New Year, and like Rosh Hashanah in the fall, it's a time to ask for forgiveness and to pray for healing.
 Nothing could be more important in this stage of our development as a species than to become profoundly conscious of the need to fix what we have torn asunder.
 How we pray is one of the powerful ways to get there.
-Please, for all our relatives in all the kingdoms and worlds, include a prayer like this in your seder, whatever else you do.
+Please, for all our relatives in all kingdoms and worlds, include a prayer like this in your seder.

 beautiful prayer, thank you